 Question: What kind of food can I expect on this trek?

-Answer: During the tented camping Limi valley trekking, our professional cook prepares a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.
+Answer: During the tented camping Limi valley trekking, our professional cook prepares a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, rice, bread, soups, vegetables.
+The variety of vegetables depends upon the season you hike.

 Question: What opportunities will I have for a shower along with Limi valley trekking?